top of page

 Once the students settled in, I began by welcoming them and introducing myself.
 "Bonjour, mes étudiants!
 J'aime appelle Mademoiselle Holmén.
 Je serai votre professeur pour cette année."
 And so on.

 Yes, they were like deer in headlights, and I loved it!
 Some tried to figure out what I was saying.
-I've only had one student proficient in French in the years I taught this, so I prep a note for them not to translate for their friends.
+I've only had one student proficient in French in the years I taught this, so I prepared a note for them not to translate for their friends.
 They loved the immediate rapport.

 I did not stray away from French even when I saw several students wanting to give up.
-This taught me immediately about those students that needed to build perseverance when struggling and to watch their demeanor change when they succeeded.
+This taught me immediately about those students who needed to build perseverance when struggling and to watch their demeanor change when they succeeded.

 Step 3: Discuss The Experience